AverageCakeSlice/Persona-5-Royal-Differences/Prologue_to_5-2.md

 * The prologue sequence at Sae Nijima's casino now has a tutorial sequence that shows the player how to use the grappling hook.
 * Individual party members will now occasionally have things to say when in a safe room.
 * Morgana gives you a few starter items and infiltration tools when officially infiltrating Kamoshida's palace for the first time after 4/18.
-* You will not be able to snap to cover to hide yourself until about halfway through the first palace.
 * You can now loot nearby treasure chests and breakable objects while in cover.
 * Shadows have new lines of dialog that they will occasionally say when wandering around.
 * Treasure chests now make a glittery sound effect to let you know that one is nearby.